 Hay, makatawa talaga.
 Ooops!

 There are just so too many words to mention.
-Just
+Just check out the words you spew everyday.

 Sometimes you just laugh at yourself when you realize that you've just said those very words.!
 No matter how long you stay in Manila or in the States, the moment you're back to Davao, your tongue feels as at home as you do.